Lola Maverick Lloyd: Private life

-Post-War Activities
+Postwar activities

 Lloyd continued to pursue her ideals after the conclusion of World War I. In 1918, she began renting an office in downtown Chicago so that her ideological friends could have a place to work and stay.
 Lola joined the National Woman's Party to push for women's suffrage.
 Lloyd was a member of the Socialist Party of Illinois and became a member of the Women's Committee for the Recognition of Soviet Russia in 1920.
 She regularly published pamphlets and commentaries on behalf of the Woman's Peace Party, then known as the Women's International League for Peace and Freedom (WILPF).
 In 1926, with three of her four children graduated and out of the house, Lloyd moved to Geneva, Switzerland to work more closely with the WILPF.
 She was elected to the board of WILPF in 1933.
 In 1937, she co-founded the Campaign for World Government with Mary, Bill, Georgia, and Rosika Schwimmer.
 The organization was the first organisation to call for world federalism and a world government in the wake of the floundering League of Nations.
 It sought a democratic government by the people, instead of one led by the world leaders that Lloyd determined to be war-makers.
 Later in the 20th century, the federalist movement have led the coalition for the creation of the International Criminal Court, which Lloyd rarely gets credit for.

 Death

 By 1939, Lloyd's health was failing.
 She suffered from migraine headaches which would keep her in bed for days at a time.
 She moved back to her Winnetka house full-time with her daughter Mary.
-Lola Maverick Lloyd died of complications from pancreatic cancer on July 25, 1944 at the age of 68.
+Lola Maverick Lloyd died of complications from pancreatic cancer on July 25, 1944, at the age of 68.
 Jessie Lloyd spoke the eulogy at her memorial service and believed that the outbreak of World War II undermined her health.